Land-and-Sea-Software-Corp/challenge_tableviewcell/README.md

 # Implement a TableView Cell Prototyping Tool

 We are looking for you to build a tool that allows users to prototype how a TableView Cell would look.
-This feature request consists of two parts: a form that allows a user to set specific attributes (defined below) that will be applied to a preview of the cell they are creating.
+This feature request consists of a form that allows a user to set specific attributes (defined below), and a live preview of the cell they are creating.

 Please implement this feature using modern code formatting and best practices.
 That includes [React Hooks](https://reactjs.org/docs/hooks-intro.html), specifically useState, and use [React Bootstrap](https://react-bootstrap.github.io/components/alerts) components when necessary.